apache/iotdb/docs/UserGuide/Maintenance-Tools/Maintenance-Command.md

 # Maintenance Command
 ## FLUSH

-Persist all the data points in the memory table of the database to the disk, and seal the data file.
-In cluster mode, we provide commands to persist the specified database cache of local node and persist the specified database cache of the cluster.
+Persist all the data points in the memory table of the storage group to the disk, and seal the data file.

 Note: This command does not need to be invoked manually by the client.
 IoTDB has WAL to ensure data security and IoTDB will flush when appropriate.